vmayoral/robot_hacking_manual/tutorial6/README.md

 From [1]:
 > Pwntools is a CTF framework and exploit development library.
 Written in Python, it is designed for rapid prototyping and development, and intended to make exploit writing as simple as possible.

-The following tutorials build from [4]:
+The following tutorials builds from [4]:

 ### Assembly and ELF manipulation